pauladis/restaurant/README.md

-PS: if your adminpage doesn't load the staticfiles on launch, you might need to give permission or try this solution:
+PS: if your adminpage doesn't load the staticfiles on launch, the app might be lacking permission to modify a few files, you can either give permission where is due or try this solution:

     open terminal
-    docker exec -it checkout_order_1 bash
+    docker exec -it checkout_order_backend_1 bash
     python manage.py collectstatic
     exit
     docker-compose up --build